nhinke/computer-organization-repo/module01/README.md

 ./bin/problem4d
 ```

-Each binary should print an example input-output sequence to the active terminal.
+Each binary should print out an example input-output sequence to the active terminal.